How Protern Works

 Step 4: Review and share

-With video and data linked, coaches and athletes can review runs in different ways depending on the situation and device.
+With video and data linked, coaches and athletes can review runs immediately in different ways depending on the situation and device.

 Coaches can compare runs, analyze full runs, and use video to support clear feedback.
 Athletes can review their own runs and track progress over time.